cj0x39e/retrying-dynamic-import/README.md

 3. This library will attempt to reload any CSS files that have failed to load.

-If a.js dependencies b.js and b.js is a 'static import module', the loading of a.js will be failed if b.js is failed to load.
+If a.js dependencies b.js and b.js is a 'static import module', the load of a.js will fail if b.js has failed to load.
 Unfortunately, it can't be fixed.

 ### How to use